aalmkainzi/hive/README.md

 - I use fixed bucket sizes, while `plf::colony` doubles the bucket size each time a new bucket is created.
 - My `hive` doesn't have a reverse iterator.
 - In the "skip field" I don't store the offset index.
 Instead I store the absolute index the next element is in.
-- I don't cache "skip blocks", this has shown to make my `hive`'s erasure speed to be a bit slower than `plf::colony`.
-Because now I must loop to find the previous element (I will probably implement skip block caching).

 ## Benchmark